-Can You Amend an Irrevocable Trust?
+Can You Change an Irrevocable Trust?
 What Does the Law Say?

 Is your family currently trying to determine whether you can change an irrevocable trust?
 Find out what your legal options are and why this question might come up in the first place.
 An irrevocable trust is a trust whose terms cannot be changed, modified, or terminated without the beneficiary or the beneficiary designated by the grantor.
 Once the grantor effectively [...]

 What Has to Go Through Probate – Your Guide to the Process?

 Probate is the required legal process supervised by the court to verify and manage personal assets following one’s death.
 The probate process differs in each state and is needed to ensure that assets are properly allocated to beneficiaries.
 Here, you will learn about Florida’s probate rules/procedures.
 Please note that while this information can act as a guide, you need an [...]

 The Difference Between a Revocable and Irrevocable Trust